Three Easy Pieces (Stravinsky): Arrangements

 Stravinsky himself made a number of arrangements of these three pieces.
 Upon completing the set in 1915, Stravinsky made a first transcription of the Polka for cimbalom and for cimbalom and a small ensemble.
 Later that year, he also arranged the March for twelve instruments and the Waltz for seven instruments.
 However, only the solo cimbalom version of the Polka was selected for publication.
 In 1921, Stravinsky reworked the three movements and arranged them for small orchestra, and published them as the first three movements in Suite No. 2.

 Polka and Valse

 Igor's son, Soulima Stravinsky, also wrote two small arrangements for solo piano, which were published in 1977.
 Polka was dedicated to Sergei Diaghilev, and retains most of the composer's original material, with three additional bars at the beginning, making it a total of 43 bars long.
 Marked "Moderato" at the beginning, the piece is in a constant 2/4.
 Valse, on the other hand, an arrangement of "Waltz", was dedicated to Eric Satie.
-Marked "Tempo giusto" in the score, it is 99 bars long and has a ABACA structure (the C part being the Trio).
+Marked "Tempo giusto" in the score, it is 99 bars long and has an ABACA structure (the C part being the Trio).
 It is in C major and 3/4.
 Both arrangements require grace notes to be played before the beat.
 They were published by Boosey & Hawkes.